-On the women’s side both Monica Seles and Martina Hingis have won the Australian Open three times in a row in the past couple of decades but the feat has eluded everyone in the men’s game, even the likes of Agassi and Federer who have won four titles in all.
+On the women’s side both Monica Seles and Martina Hingis have won the Australian Open three times in a row in the past couple of decades but the feat has eluded everyone in the men’s game, even the likes of Andre Agassi and Roger Federer who have won four titles in all.

 However the conditions in Australia do suit Djokovic almost better than anyone especially when the roof is closed over Rod Laver Arena and there’s no wind to disrupt his metronomic ball striking.
 Murray came close twelve months ago in a titanic five hour semi-final and it’ll be fascinating to see what unfolds should they meet again.

 Djokovic has had a mixed start to 2013.
 He won the season opening exhibition event in Abu Dhabi (which has given itself the rather presumptious title of the Mubalada World Tennis Championships) but suffered a shock straight sets defeat to Bernard Tomic at the Hopman Cup, something he blamed on his late arrival to Australia.

 But none of his rivals have started especially quickly.
 Murray looks set to defend his Brisbane title but he’s been markedly rusty in all of his matches this week while David Ferrer was made to look decidedly second rate by Nikolay Davydenko in Doha and Tomas Berdych crashed out in Chennai.